Digital Administration

 Estonia: the world's number-one digital leader

 According to the DESI digital public services scoreboards for 2022, Estonia is the world leader in digitalising public services.
-Estonia is also a great place to develop a start-up and be an entrepreneur, and it leads Europe in start-ups per capita.
-Ten unicorns were founded or are based in Estonia, a small country with a little over one million population.
-Estonia is well-known for e-residency and e-voting and is also a leader in digital governance.
-Taking everything into account, Estonia is the best and most digitally developed country to learn about the digitalisation of the public sector and its services.
+Estonia is also a great place to develop a start-up and be an entrepreneur, as it leads Europe in start-ups per capita.
+Ten unicorns were founded or are based in Estonia, a small country with a population that is a little over one million.

-Taking into account Estonia's success and extensive experience as a leading "digitiser" in Europe and the world, as well as the growing interest of foreign governments in adapting Estonia's digital solutions, the Digital Administration master's programme addresses the need for modernising the public sector and equipping civil servants and IT professionals worldwide with the necessary skill set to integrate and implement digitalisation strategies in their respective home countries.
+Due to Estonia's success and extensive experience as a leading "digitiser" in Europe and the world, as well as the growing interest of foreign governments in adapting Estonia's digital solutions, the Digital Administration master's programme addresses the need for modernising the public sector, transition to e-governance and paperless management.
+As well as the need for equipping civil servants and IT professionals worldwide with the necessary skill set to integrate and implement digitalisation strategies in their respective home countries.

 Programme sponsors